hpe-storage/scod/docs/csi_driver/using.md

   csi.storage.k8s.io/node-stage-secret-namespace: kube-system
   csi.storage.k8s.io/provisioner-secret-name: <backend>-secret
   csi.storage.k8s.io/provisioner-secret-namespace: kube-system
+  description: "Volume created by the HPE CSI Driver for Kubernetes"
 reclaimPolicy: Delete
 ```

 !!! important "Important"
     Replace `<backend>-secret` with a `Secret` relevant to the backend being referenced.<br />
     • `nimble-secret` for HPE Nimble Storage<br />
-    • `primera3par-secret` for HPE 3PAR and Primera
+    • `primera3par-secret` for HPE 3PAR and Primera<br />
+    The example `StorageClass` do not work with the `primera3par` CSP version 1.0.0, use the example from [provisioning concepts](#provisioning_concepts) instead.

 ## Provisioning concepts